badoo/techblog/_posts/2015-08-03-lets-build-freehand-drawing-in-ios-part-3.markdown

 ![width2]({{page.imgdir}}/width2.png)

-Now we are getting the impression our touches are simulating how we would draw with a dip pen, only by changing the width depending on speed.
+Now we are getting the impression of drawing with a dip pen.
 You will need to tweak the constants to your liking depending on how subtle you want it to be.
 We don't want to simulate a real stroke with ink, but rather to give a playful and more realistic feel for the user.

-# Further improvements

-**TODO: Mention UIBezierPath, changing constants for app**

 # Conclusion